tappa-org/tappa-org.github.io/about.md

 ## Why should you join?
 TAPPA is open to all PhDs and Postdocs in Tübingen doing research in AI!
-If you want to contribute to your community and get more involved in improving it, TAPPA is a great way to get to meet other motivated people, find collaborators and helpers and gain more insights into ongoing decision processes at the different institutes or grad schools.
+If you want to contribute to your community and get more involved in improving it, TAPPA is a great way to get to meet other motivated people, find like-minded collaborators and helpers and gain more insights into ongoing decision processes at the different institutes or grad schools.